Pharmacological and Parenteral Therapies for NCLEX-RN

 Correct approach:

 Stop the infusion immediately and attempt to aspirate remaining medication before removing the catheter.
-Vancomycin is a vesicant — leakage into tissue (extravasation) can cause necrosis.
+Vancomycin is irritating to tissue, and extravasation can cause pain, tenderness, and necrosis according to FDA labeling.
 Aspiration before catheter removal minimizes tissue damage.
 Provider notification follows the immediate intervention.

 Common NCLEX Traps in This Category